-We will continue to innovate as regulatory changes expand our opportunities to deliver the Alignment experience to seniors in traditional Medicare.
-For example, we are evaluating a contract with CMS to introduce our programs and value-based care model to Medicare FFS members through provider partnerships as a Direct Contracting Entity beginning in April 2021.
-CMS' new Direct Contracting Model is designed to introduce the benefits of value-based care to Medicare FFS members by allowing providers to accept upside and downside risk for caring for traditional Medicare members.
+We will continue to innovate as regulatory changes expand our opportunities to deliver the Alignment experience to seniors in traditional Medicare and we are evaluating other opportunities to leverage our historical investments in our technology platform and our comprehensive clinical model across our existing and potentially new geographies.
+For example, we recently entered into CMS Innovation Center's Direct Contracting program, which allows us to partner directly with physicians to help manage their Medicare FFS patient populations and participate in the upside and downside risk for caring for traditional Medicare members associated with managing the health of such patients.
 This program opens additional opportunities for us to deploy our technology platform and care management capabilities across a broader set of members and potentially new markets.
-Our membership in this program is still being finalized by CMS, however, we currently anticipate being assigned ~1,500-2,000 members, if we choose to move forward.
+As of April 1, 2021, we have ~5,800 members in our DCE arrangement with our physician partners in

+North Carolina.
+While still early, we believe this DCE partnership is indicative of the value Alignment can potentially deliver to a broader set of seniors in traditional Medicare over time.
 Additionally, we are also evaluating CMS' Geographic Direct Contracting Model, which is a new payment and service delivery model being contemplated by CMS for possible launch in 2022.
 The Geographic model would allow entities to contract with CMS on an at-risk basis across a county in attempt to improve the health and reduce costs for Medicare beneficiaries across an entire geographic region.